 Tying A Knot

 If you think you know how to tie a proper knot, but you’ve never actually looked into types and instructions as to how they work, you’re probably not doing it right.
 Sure, with enough experimenting, you might be able to come up with something that’s relatively satisfactory, but you could also end up with a shelter that falls apart, a trap that doesn’t work, or you’ll waste much of your precious paracord, rope, twine, or otherwise.
 At the very least, you’ll want to know how to tie a clove-hitch, square, and bowline.
 There are dozens of different types of knots, but the basics should do you right in an emergency.
-If you want to know more of the ins and outs of tying knots and for what you can use them, Outdoor Life has this handy guide on 20 essential knots.
+If you want to know more of the ins and outs of tying knots and for what you can use them, check out our guide to the 10 basic knots you should know.

 RattlerStrap Paracord Survival Belt